Virtualaw · How the System Works

 The proposal draft doesn’t fire until both tracks are complete.
 Evaluation form responses need to be in.
 Documents need to be in.
 The system waits at the merge point until both are confirmed, then moves.

-This is what makes the proposal specific — not a template filled with guesses, but a draft built from actual information.
+This is what makes the proposal specific — not a template filled with guesses, but a draft built from actual information submitted by the client.

 The AI pulls from three sources simultaneously to build the proposal draft: evaluation responses, any meeting notes on file, and the documents submitted.
 It synthesizes them into a structured service proposal that reflects the actual scope of the matter.